0

 Mail Forwarding

-The ACP forwards all First Class participant mail on a daily basis.
-Mail is not forwarded on weekends and state holidays.
-The ACP forwards all First Class mail addressed to participants.
-First Class mail includes most types of personal mail, such as letters, postcards, and bills.
-This also includes certified and registered mail.
+The ACP receives and forwards all First Class participant mail every business day.
+Mail is not forwarded on weekends or state holidays.
+The ACP forwards all First Class, Certified, Registered, and Legal mail addressed to participants.
+First Class mail includes most types of personal mail: letters, postcards, and bills.
 The ACP cannot forward marketing mail ("junk mail" advertisements from businesses or nonprofits) or periodicals (magazines, newspapers, or newsletters).
 These items will be returned to the sender.

 Mail Handling Delay